PMP®: Project Management Professional Certification Training

 In today’s environment, Project Managers are tasked with bringing projects in on time and within budget.

-Project Management Professional Certification (PMP) is the ultimate training for people seeking PMP and CAPM certification.
-Interface’s Project Management Institute (PMI)-authorized course covers all PMBOK® 5th Edition content, exploring the nine knowledge areas through a typical project’s life-cycle including Project Stakeholder Management.
+Project Management Professional® Certification (PMP) is the ultimate training for people seeking PMP and CAPM certification.
+Interface’s Project Management Institute (PMI)®-authorized course covers all PMBOK® 6th Edition content, exploring the nine knowledge areas through a typical project’s life-cycle including Project Stakeholder Management.

-The Interface classroom course covers the Five Process Groups of Project Management – Initiating, Planning, Executing, Monitoring and Controlling, and Closing as they would be recognized in an idealized project.
+The Interface Technology Training PMP Certification course contains content and emphasis compliant with current examination criteria.
+This is a highly participative course with, real-world concepts and applications, hands-on exercises and case studies that introduce participants to update life-cycle impacts.
 Interface’s PMPC class was selected by the State of Arizona as the PMP instruction standard, and the instructor is one of the first non-state employees to attain certification.

 This 5-day PMP Certification training class is available both in the in Phoenix, Arizona and online with our RemoteLive™ training technology.